What Is It?

 Which Classes To Take?

 The Certificate's Advisor is Professor Sarah Marusek in UCB 343, who is a member of the interdisciplinary Pre-Law Certificate Steering Committee.
+The Certificate is housed within the Political Science Department.

 Want To Get Involved Further?